hnbeck/NikosophyWeb/content/en/home/about.md

 ### Mission and Vision

-Story telling and gaming are the foundation of my work.
-Story telling is my way to develop and to communicate theories and knowledge.
-Games too can transport knowledge.
-But games are also a model of the world.
-To design gaming rules requires to model world and dynamics.
-To be exact, games are some kind of story telling where many stories can grow at the same time.
-Both, story telling and gaming is guided by the question "what if..." with the intention, to design and shape things.
+Philosophy, story telling and gaming are the foundation of my work.
+Story telling is my way to develop philosophical insight and to seek for its applications.
+Games are a model of the world.
+To design gaming rules is like experimenting with universum and evultion in a constructive way.
+Games are also some kind of story telling.
+My focus is at structure and rules as basic machanism of the universe and artificial autonomous systems.